 Carmel Valley area is a combination of sunshine and countryside.
 The valley retains the agricultural character of its history.
 There still are rustic barns, vineyards, lettuce fields, and grazing animals.
 There is a village 12 miles east of Carmel and is home to Garland Ranch Regional Park.

-With a population of only about 4,000 residents it boasts thousands of visitors each year.
+With a population of only about 4,000 residents, it boasts thousands of visitors each year.
 By the 1920’s Carmel had already achieved an international reputation as an artists’ colony.
 Times have changed and now Carmel-by-the-Sea’s biggest attractions are the downtown shopping district and its beautiful beaches.

 There aren’t many sidewalks, neon signs, street lights, or mailing addresses in this little city.
-However you will find specialty shops, boutiques, photography and art galleries and fabulous restaurants.
+However, you will find specialty shops, boutiques, photography and art galleries, and fabulous restaurants.

 Pacific Grove – America’s Last Hometown

 Pacific Grove is known by its locals as “America’s last hometown.”
 It is also known for its large population of Monarch butterflies.
-Take a walk through residential neighborhoods and you’ll find many well-preserved turn of the century Victorian homes.
+Take a walk through residential neighborhoods and you’ll find many well-preserved turns of the century Victorian homes.
 Those interested in history can visit the Point Pi–os Lighthouse, the oldest operating facility of its kind on the California coast.
 The Monterey Bay recreational trail passes by Lover’s Point, offering many opportunities to view sea otters, sea lions and occasionally passing whales.

 Maybe You’ll run into Someone Famous

-Golfers won’t want to miss the Pebble Beach golf courses, which are not only famous, but draw a number of celebrities such as Bill Murray every year, as well as Clint Eastwood, who lives there.
+Golfers won’t want to miss the Pebble Beach golf courses, which are not only famous but draw a number of celebrities such as Bill Murray every year, as well as Clint Eastwood, who lives there.
 Eastwood was actually the mayor of Carmel California for a while, and still manages one or two restaurants in the area.

 The Historic Monterey Bay Perspective

 In downtown Monterey still stand a number of the original, traditional adobes.
 These clay buildings are testaments to the rich cultural history of the Monterey Bay area.
-Many of the historic buildings are available for tour, and there are historic walking tours available throughout much of the city as well.
+Many of the historic buildings are available for tours, and there are historic walking tours available throughout much of the city as well.

 Fisherman’s Wharf is also downtown, and you can get the freshest seafood imaginable there.
-I recommend the Liberty Fish Co. because the employees love it there.
+I recommend Liberty Fish Co. because the employees love it there.
 The owners are very good people, which is a rare find in the restaurant business.